Where is your showroom?

 Yes, Valmar Windows obtain all your necessary permissions.

 Why do I need building regulation permission for my new windows/doors?

-The Government issued an ‘Approved Document L’ and from April 1st 2002 it was brought into effect; it extends Building Regulations to cover replacement window and door installation.
-All installers of replacement windows and doors have to comply with the improved energy efficiency requirements.
+The Government issued an ‘Approved Document L’ and from April 1st 2002 it was brought into effect; it extends Building Regulations to cover replacement window installation.
+All installers of replacement windows have to comply with the improved energy efficiency requirements.
 In practice this means we have to meet stringent energy efficiency targets.
-Products are measured by their “U” value: uPVC doors and windows cannot exceed a U-value of 2.0.
+Products are measured by their “U” value: windows cannot exceed a U-value of 2.0.
 The U-value is the rate at which heat is lost through the product.
 All Valmar Windows Limited products are fully part L compliant.

 Do I need planning permission for a conservatory?

 Most conservatories do not require planning.
 However, it is necessary in some cases.
 When we carry out your site survey we can provide you with more information and advice.
 Alternatively, contact your local council for advice, see our Links section for further information.

 Where can we obtain technical information regarding your products?